 - Return to the Elastic IP Addresses page and click the ID of the associated ENI.

 - On the Network Interfaces page, click Bind to Instance to associate the ENI with an ECS instance.
 Note

-- In the multi-EIP-to-ENI mode, you can associate an EIP with the secondary ENI, and then associate the secondary ENI with an ECS instance.
-Supported ECS instance families are: ecs.c5-618, ecs.d1ne, ecs.db11-se1ne, ecs.ebma1, ecs.ebmc4, ecs.ebmg4, ecs.ebmg5, ecs.ebmg5ne, ecs.ebmgn5i, ecs.ebmgn5t, ecs.ebmhfg4, ecs.ebmhfg5, ecs.ebmi2, ecs.ebmi3, ecs.ebmr4, ecs.ebmr5, ecs.elmd1ne, ecs.elmdb, ecs.f1, ecs.f2, ecs.g5-618, ecs.gn3, ecs.gn5d, ecs.gn5i, ecs.gn5t, ecs.gn6p, ecs.gn6v, ecs.i2, ecs.r1, ecs.re4, ecs.re4e, ecs.sccg5, ecs.sccgn6, ecs.scch5, ecs.x1.i2, ecs.x1.i5, ecs.x1.i6, ecs.x1.i8, ecs.g5, ecs.c5, ecs.r5, ecs.t5, ecs.sn2ne, ecs.se1ne, and ecs.sn1ne.
+- After you associate EIPs with a secondary ENI in multi-EIP to ENI mode, you can associate the secondary ENI with an ECS instance.
+Make sure that the ECS instance belongs to one of the following instance families: ecs.c5-618, ecs.d1ne, ecs.db11-se1ne, ecs.ebma1, ecs.ebmc4, ecs.ebmg4, ecs.ebmg5, ecs.ebmg5ne, ecs.ebmgn5i, ecs.ebmgn5t, ecs.ebmhfg4, ecs.ebmhfg5, ecs.ebmi2, ecs.ebmi3, ecs.ebmr4, ecs.ebmr5, ecs.elmd1ne, ecs.elmdb, ecs.f1, ecs.f2, ecs.g5-618, ecs.gn3, ecs.gn5d, ecs.gn5i, ecs.gn5t, ecs.gn6p, ecs.gn6v, ecs.i2, ecs.r1, ecs.re4, ecs.re4e, ecs.sccg5, ecs.sccgn6, ecs.scch5, ecs.x1.i2, ecs.x1.i5, ecs.x1.i6, ecs.x1.i8, ecs.g5, ecs.c5, ecs.r5, ecs.t5, ecs.sn2ne, ecs.se1ne, and ecs.sn1ne.
 For more information, see Instance families.

-- Log on to the ECS instance and configure EIPs for the ECS instance.
+- Log on to the ECS instance and configure the EIPs for the ECS instance.
 For more information,